podium-lib/podium-lib.github.io/docs/api/podlet.md

 ### .render(HttpIncoming, fragment, [args])

 Method to render the document template.
-Will by default render the docment template provided by Podium unless a custom document template is set on the `.view` method.
+Will, by default, render the document template provided by Podium unless a custom document template is set using the `.view` method.

-In most http frameworks this method can be ignored in favour of `res.podiumSend()`.
-If pressent, `res.podiumSend()` has the advantage that one do not need to pass in [`HttpIncoming`](incoming.md) as the first argument.
+In most HTTP frameworks this method can be ignored in favour of `res.podiumSend()`.
+If present, `res.podiumSend()` has the advantage that it's not necessary to pass in an [`HttpIncoming`](incoming.md) object as the first argument.

 Returns a `String`.

-The method takes the following arguments:
+This method takes the following arguments:

 #### HttpIncoming (required)